admin-shell-io/aasx-package-explorer/README.md

   on Docker images implementing the RAMI 4.0 reference architecture (including AAS).

+*	**NOVAAS** (https://gitlab.com/gidouninova/novaas) provides an implementation
+  of the AAS concept by using JavaScript and Low-code development platform (LCDP) Node-Red.

 While these projects try to implement a wider scope of programatic features, AASX Package Explorer, in contrast, is a tool with graphical user interface meant for experimenting and demonstrating the potential of asset administration